mohamedgaber-intake40/sanctum-refresh-token/readme.md

 # Notes

 - if you do not add expired minutes when creating auth token or refresh token , it will consider expired minutes from sanctum-refresh-token.php config file
+- make sure to set expiration to null in sanctum official package config file